han09090/Estradiol_Brain_Mental_Health/README.md

 Manhattan_plot.R - code used to create Manhattan plots for GWAS

-Variables were adjusted according to the analyses described in the paper.
+Variables were adjusted according to the analyses described in the paper (preprint: https://osf.io/preprints/osf/ryq3g).